sema/raft/README.md

-Yet another Raft implementation in GO
+Yet another Raft implementation in Go
 =====================================

 Disclaimer: This Raft implementation exists purely for my own educational purposes.
 Please don't decide to use this code anywhere important.
-Just go an use etcd's raft implementation.
+Just use etcd's raft implementation.

 Implementation of the raft algorithm as described in Diego Ongaro's PhD dissertation [1].